DaoCloud/DaoCloud-docs/docs/en/docs/baize/troubleshoot/local-queue-initialization-failed.md

 [Kueue](https://kueue.sigs.k8s.io/).
 Kueue provides two types of queue management resources:

-- **ClusterQueue**: A cluster-level queue mainly used to manage resource quotas within the queue, including CPU, memory, GPU, etc.
+- **ClusterQueue**: A cluster-level queue mainly used to manage resource quotas within the queue, including CPU, memory, and GPU.
 - **LocalQueue**: A namespace-level queue that needs to point to a ClusterQueue for resource allocation within the queue.